ActivisionGameScience/kafka-backed-dict/README.md

 # Dict-like python object that persists to Kafka (optionally caches to RocksDB)

+**This library is WIP and has not been used in production yet.
+Use at your own risk.**

 This python 3 library provides a persistent dict-like data structure.
 Key-value pairs are persisted in Kafka, and optionally can be cached locally in RocksDB.
 For smaller datasets it is possible to cache in memory by setting `use_rocksdb=False` (see below).

+Multiple clients can share the same topic, but there are no consistency guarantees - last write wins.

 ## Quickstart for Conda users in Linux